 Stevia was originally called Eupatorium rebaudiana bertoni in honor of Rebaudi, who was the first chemist to study the chemical characteristics of the plant’s extracts (R).

-It was originally used as a sweetener in herbal fusions by the Guarani people of South America, but Japan was the first Asian country to market steviol glycosides in the food and drug industry.
+It was first used as a sweetener in herbal fusions by the Guarani people of South America, but Japan was the first country to market steviol glycosides in the food and drug industry.

-Now, cultivation of the plant has expanded to regions like China, Malaysia, Singapore, South Korea, Taiwan, and Thailand.
-The plant is a long-lasting shrub that is over 100-300 times sweeter than table sugar and has no calories (R, R2).
+Now, cultivation of the plant has expanded to other Asian regions like China, Malaysia, Singapore, South Korea, Taiwan, and Thailand.
+The plant is a long-lasting shrub that is over 100 to 300 times sweeter than table sugar and has no calories (R, R2).

 Indigenous people of South America, particularly in Paraguay and Brazil, have used stevia as a sweetener for hundreds of years.
 For example, the Gurani Indians of Paraguay have an age-old practice of using stevia to sweeten their Yerba Mate tea.